If you’re here, there’s probably a high chance that you’ve just finished writing your book and are ready to make it live!

 Your Keywords and Categories

-By this point, you should already have these figured out but in case not, I’d highly suggest stopping here and figuring these out now.
+So, if you already have these figured out, great!
+In case not, I’d highly suggest stopping here and figuring these out now.
 I’ve got several articles to help you out.

 You can find my article on choosing your keywords here: https://bookishnerd.com/amazing-kindle-keywords/